HomeResource Hub

 How much do a #MedicalAssistant and #Consultant make in📍Atlanta, GA? #salarytransparentstreet

-Support and technical roles in healthcare still qualify as healthcare careers, but they’re in the operational side of healthcare.
-These are your medical assistants, medical billers and coders, and medical records technicians that work for a variety of healthcare facilities and providers.
+Support and technical roles in healthcare still qualify as healthcare careers, but they work in the backend of healthcare information systems (software, databases, etc).
+These are your medical assistants, medical billers and coders, and medical records technicians that work for a variety of healthcare environments.
 Medical assistants specifically have a high growth rate of 15% and are continually growing in demand.

 Some roles may be easier to break into with certificates, associate’s degrees, or on-the-job training.